Naked-Roadmap/naked-roadmap/app/work-log.md

 TODO: Add discussion per project
 TODO: Add in an org configuration page outside of the app config.

--- DONE: Sprint goals route
--- DONE: Fix the edit button on modal

-##
-TODO: Create initialization to run on first time setup to create a backlog sprint, undeletable.

-TODO: Create community disqus as part of implementation of marketing site to allow modding, feature requests, support, etc.

-## 2025.04.03
+## Nice to Have
 TODO: Different types of users:
     - Viewer
     - Editer
 TODO: Public vs. Private (anyone can see vs. need to be logged in to see)

+## Marketing
+TODO: Create community disqus as part of implementation of marketing site to allow modding, feature requests, support, etc.

+## DONE
+-- DONE: Sprint goals route
+-- DONE: Fix the edit button on modal
+-- DONE: Add in all goals list
+-- DONE: Fix text links in discussion section to work

 ## Reminders:
 - init env